jonathandannel/tweeter/README.md

 ## To Do

 - Organize styles according to SASS best practices.
-- Add functional 'likes' feature.
+- Add functioning 'likes' feature.
 - Implement homemade authentication and logins.
 - Deploy to Heroku.